Appeals & Reviews

 Appeals / Tribunals

 Your request for review MUST be submitted to the AAT within the requested timeframe.
 The letter you receive from DIBP regarding the decision to deny or cancel your visa will mention the exact timeframe within which you must submit your reconsideration request if you take this step.
-In most cases, the relevant time limit for a visa application is 21 days from the date of the decision to refuse the visa application and 7 days from the date of the decision to cancel your visa application.
+In most cases, the relevant time limit for a visa application was 21 days from the date of the decision to refuse the visa application and 7 days from the date of the decision to cancel your visa application.

-The AAT can decide to:
+The AAT could have decided to:

 Affirm DIBP’s decision, which means it agrees with DIBP’s decision and will not be changed.